spryker/spryker-docs/docs/scos/user/back-office-user-guides/202200.0/merchandising/discount/creating-vouchers.md

 | 50 € | Percentage | 10 |5 € | 45 € |
 | 50 €| Fixed amount | 10 €| 10 €| 40 €|

-#### DISCOUNT APPLICATION TYPE
+**DISCOUNT APPLICATION TYPE**

-You can select one of the following options:
+<br>You can select one of the following options:
 * QUERY STRING
 * PROMOTIONAL PRODUCT

 **QUERY STRING**
-<br>You can use a query to define discount conditions.
+<br>Selecting **QUERY STRING**, you can use a query to define discount conditions.
 Only products that satisfy the query's conditions are discountable.
 Queries also define if the discount is applied to one or several products.
 Discount conditions are set by using either the *query builder* or by specifying a **Plain query**.

 Use the query builder to construct queries (guided) or the **Plain query** field to enter them (free text).
 You can switch between both modes by clicking the corresponding button (note that incomplete queries cannot be transferred between the two modes).